What Is Histamine & Why I Can’t Stand It

 Other genetic issues that will impact histamine processing are issues with MTHFR and PEMT.

 Back to me as an example it’s no wonder I have histamine issues given that I have issues with MTHFR (and MTRR which is key to B12 metabolism) and thus struggle to fuel HNMT with good amounts of SAMe.
-But I also have homozygous DAO (meaning I have two bad copies of that gene) meaning I have problems digesting histamine in food.
-I also have a slow, sluggish NAT2 and a SNP in MAOB.
+But I also have homozygous DAO (I have two bad copies of that gene) meaning I have problems digesting histamine in food.
+I also have a slow, sluggish NAT2 and a SNP in MAOB so I don’t clear it out of my system very effectively.
+The slow NAT2 created the super annoying symtpom of irritable bladder, always having to go and never feeling like I was all the way empty.
+Especially at bedtime when I was getting up eight times to pee before I could even think of staying down for the night.

 What happened for me was a variety of factors including a recent uptick in both histamine containing foods and tyramine containing foods (which run through MAOB which caused a backlog of histamine for my other enzymes to process – like my slow NAT2).
 As well as an increased stress burden and serious sleep deficit this past year.

 I was dealing with increased irritability and terrible insomnia as well as vague itching that seemed to come and go so I had a hard time tying it to anything in particular.
+As well as the frequent urination that was worse at night.
 I was also looking pretty puffy from the inflammation and vasodilation of all this histamine in my system.

 I chalked all this up to stress before I realized what was happening.
 My digestive symptoms seemed to be hit and miss.
 This is often the problem with histamine issues in that it can be hard to nail down that it is in fact histamine foods when some days your bucket is less full and you do OK, another day you had more histamine foods and you suffer more.
 This creates a lot of “but sometimes when I eat that thing I’m OK….so it can’t be that right?”
 The inconsistency of symptoms makes this often very confusing